Deivu/Kashima/README.md

 ##--- Owner / Co Owner Commands ---##
-listguild - shows the guilds where kashima has joined **no other stuff is fetched other than guild names**
+listguild - shows the guilds where kashima has joined **no other stuff is fetched other than guild names** fguildsupdate - forces kashima to update stuffs to dbl api, when things go inaccurately this can be used.
 ```